• Current students

 EU adopted IFRS

 The standards issued by IASB must go through due process of endorsement before becoming law in the EU.
-More details with regard to this endorsement process, as well the up to date endorsement status of standards and interpretations issued by the IASB, are available on the European Commission's accounting webpages and the website of the European Financial Reporting Advisory Group.
+More details with regard to this endorsement process, as well the up to date endorsement status of standards and interpretations issued by the IASB, are available on the European Commission's Company reporting and audit webpage and the website of the European Financial Reporting Advisory Group.

 UK endorsement of IAS